 Is your partnership struggling to keep things “spicy” in the bedroom?
+Have you tried marriage counseling or sex therapy?
 Due to all the current stressors in the world, we are all experiencing a multitude of difficulties.
 As an online sex therapist and couples counselor, I have worked with couples through it all and commonly as a result of stress, it is possible that sex will take the last little note on a couple’s list of priorities.

 Even without extraordinary stressors like today, in most long-term relationships, sooner or later there will be a time when the sexual dynamic is not as ambient as it once was.
+Sex and stress, if we are being honest, often go hand-in-hand, in one way or another.
 Even in a happy and otherwise fulfilling relationship, sexuality can take a hit due to several reasons, including stress, major life events, hormonal changes, physiological concerns, etc..

 Give Each Other A Sensual Massage